bbtsoftware/AzureDevOpsPolicyConfigurator/README.md

 ### Generate current structure

- `AzureDevOpsConfigurator` generate command generates JSON files from the current policy structure.
+ `AzureDevOpsPolicyConfigurator generate` command generates JSON files from the current policy structure.
 The tool iterates through every Team Project, gets every policy set groups them by repository and saves in the `policies.json` file.
 In the main directory, every project is saved to the `projects.json` file, and the tool also gets every type available in the current Team